appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/testinium.md

 ### Prerequisites

-Before running the **Testinium** step, certain prerequisites must be completed.
-These prerequisites, detailed in the table below, vary depending on the platform:
+Before running the **Testinium** step, you must complete certain prerequisites, as detailed in the table below:

 #### For Android (Java / Kotlin and React Native)